johanaarstein/dotlottie-player/README.md

 </script>
 ```

-In VueJS the library/player must be declared as a client side plugin module.
+In VueJS this library must be declared as a client side plugin module.

 ## Properties